 The CSU Counseling Center is located on the second floor of the Union Building at 1836 Euclid Ave.
 The facility includes thirteen offices, a group room, a reception area, a kitchen and a waiting area.
-The University's Testing Center is administratively connected to the Counseling Center and is located in Rhodes Tower West.

 Counseling Center Staff reflect both demographic diversity as well as diversity of training.
-The counseling center staff consists of an African-American male of Jamaican heritage, one African-American female, two Caucasian females (one of Jewish heritage), two Caucasian males (one of whom is openlygay).
+The counseling center staff consists of an African-American female, two Caucasian females, two Caucasian males(one of whom is openly-gay).
 Each year, an attempt is made to select interns who are also diverse.
-Five of the staff members are licensed as Psychologists, one is licensed as Professional Clinical Counselor, one is a Licensed Independent Social Worker, and one is a Psychiatrist.
+All of the staff members are licensed as Psychologists and one is a Licensed Independent Social Worker, and one is a Psychiatrist.